XAI-360/TSCL/docs/Readme.md

 *Fig. 9: Semantically different samples with similar representations in Siamese Network.*

-## Limitations & Future Work
+## Discussion and conclusions

-The main goal of this blog post is to begin a discussion about the possibility of using sparse coding for time-series data augmentation.
-The framework proposed here is for proof of concept and it should be improved for real-life scenarios.
+- The main goal of this blog post was to begin a discussion about the possibility of using sparse coding for time-series data augmentation.
+- We could successfully use the WTA autoencoders to learn sparse representations of time-series data, perform data augmentation, and use the generated data for Contrastive Learning.
+- The framework proposed here is for proof of concept and it should be improved for real-life scenarios.
 For instance, the training data might not be a good representative of real time-series data, due to its limited length and size.
 In addition, the Siamese Network is a fully connected network (MLP), which is not the structure of choice for time-series models.